raestrada/storycraftr/examples/example_usage.md

 storycraftr worldbuilding technology "Describe the technology of a dystopian world where advanced biotechnology and nanotechnology are perceived as magic.
 Focus on the elite's use of this technology for immortality, enhanced abilities, and control over the workers, who are unaware of its true nature."

 storycraftr worldbuilding magic-system "Describe the magic system in a dystopian world where advanced biotechnology and nanotechnology are mistaken for magic.
 Explain how the elite families use this 'magic' to control the population, and how the workers have developed their own beliefs around it."

+storycraftr chapters chapter 1 "Write Chapter 1 based on the synopsis provided: Zevid is in the final stages of his grand plan.
+As the rebellion rages outside, he prepares to infiltrate the Dark Tower, the center of the elites' control over biotechnology.
+The rebellion he orchestrated serves as a distraction while he pursues his true goal of seizing the power within the tower."

+storycraftr chapters chapter 2 "Write Chapter 2 based on the synopsis provided: Zevid continues to manipulate the false hero leading the workers.
+While the workers believe they are liberating themselves from the elite, Zevid uses their blind trust to further his own ends."

+storycraftr chapters cover "Generate a cover text for the novel 'The Purge of the Gods' where a villain manipulates both the elite and the workers in a dystopian world of advanced technology disguised as magic."

+storycraftr chapters cover "Generate a cover text for the novel 'The Purge of the Gods' where a villain manipulates both the elite and the workers in a dystopian world of advanced technology disguised as magic."